ferniegram/harbour-ferniegram/README.md

 You'll find the compiled library in the directory `td/tdlib`.
 You might also need to copy the `td/tdlib/include` folder to the `tdlib/` folder in the root of this project

+It might be required to open projects panel in Qt Creator and replace `-GNinja` with `-GUnix Makefiles` in every build configuration and then select "Re-configure with initial parameters".
+This is a bug and will hopefully be fixed later.

 ### Github Action
 Warning: this section was not changed from the one in Fernschreiber.
 It may have outdated information which does not apply for Ferniegram.